RetroPie/RetroPie-Docs/docs/RetroArch-Core-Options.md

 ### Setting Core Options per-ROM

 You may prefer to apply Core Options to a specific ROM, and not for all ROMs within that core.
-To do so, follow the above instructions, but instead of exiting the RGUI at the end, select **Create game-options file** at the top of the Options menu.
+To do so, follow the above instructions, but instead of exiting the RGUI at the end, select **Manage Core Options ▶ Save Game Options** at the top of the Options menu.
 This will create a Core Options `.opt` file specifically for that ROM within:

 ```
 /opt/retropie/configs/all/retroarch/config/core